amirelemam/amirelemam/README.md

 ### Hi there 👋

-I'm Amir Elemam, a Full Stack Software Engineer, mainly focused on backend solutions.
+I'm Amir Elemam, a **Full Stack Software Engineer**, mainly focused on backend solutions.

-Some other titles are B.Sc. of Biomedical Informatics, AWS Certified Developer - Associate, Microsoft Certified Professional and OpenJS Node.js Services Developer.
+Some other titles I have are B.Sc. of Biomedical Informatics, AWS Certified Developer - Associate, Microsoft Certified Professional and OpenJS Node.js Services Developer.

 I currently work with **Node.js** and **React.js**, while I have worked with Python, C#, Vue.js, PHP and C in the past.